The Health Benefits of Intermittent Fasting

-For the majority of our evolutionary history, we’ve lived in some kind of “feast or famine” state.
-Our hunter-gatherer ancestors had to search for available food sources and as a result, experienced periods of not eating.
-As we’ve evolved, our food sources have become more widely available but also more processed.
+For the majority of our evolutionary history, we lived in a “feast or famine” state, meaning there were times when food was plentiful and times when it was scarce.
+Our hunter-gatherer ancestors had to actively search for available food sources and at times, experienced periods with little to no food to eat.
+As we’ve evolved over time, our food sources have become more consistent, dependable, and widely accessible.

-Though there are many advantages to having an abundance of food, this accessibility along with foods that are often highly processed have contributed to an increase in chronic health conditions, including obesity, heart disease, diabetes, and cancer, among many other health conditions.
-This is where sensible, intermittent fasting and eating clean foods play a significant role in our health and wellness.
+Though there are many advantages to having an abundance of food, this accessibility along with foods that are highly processed have contributed to an increase in chronic health conditions, including obesity, heart disease, diabetes, and cancer, among many others.
+This is where sensible intermittent fasting and time-restricted eating can play a significant role in optimizing our health and wellness.

-Intermittent fasting means allowing your body to break from food intake for set intervals of time.
-Though fasting is a therapeutic means for maintaining a healthy body weight and improving overall health and longevity, it’s a concept that is often misunderstood and confused with not eating enough, malnourishment, skipping meals, ignoring hunger, and/or overeating at the next meal.
-This beneficial practice isn’t about starving or gorging yourself; it’s simply about decreasing the frequency of caloric consumption to make yourself more metabolically flexible.
+Intermittent fasting, also referred to as time-restricted eating, means allowing your body to take a break from food intake for set intervals of time.
+While fasting is a therapeutic means for maintaining a healthy body weight and improving overall health and longevity, it’s a concept that is oftentimes misunderstood and confused with not eating enough, malnourishment, skipping meals, ignoring hunger, and/or overeating at the next meal.
+This beneficial practice isn’t about starving or gorging yourself; it’s simply about decreasing the frequency of caloric consumption to make yourself healthier, metabolically flexible, and to have more control over food cravings and consumption.

 The best way to think of your body’s metabolism is that it has two modes: feasting and fasting.
 When you feast, you’re eating and storing energy.
 When you’re fasting (not eating), you’re burning recently consumed calories and stored food energy.